-Discharges to water or land
+Discharges to water and land

 The water chapter deals with discharges to land and water holistically.
-This is because discharges to land have the potential to adversely affect ground water or surface water quality if not managed well.
-Three Four types of discharges of concern have been identified; point source discharges to land (including domestic wastewater), point source discharges to water (including industrial discharges and treated sewage) and non-point source discharges to land (from agricultural land uses).
-All these types of discharges will be managed to meet the objectives and policies for water quality (Objective 6-1, 6-2, Policies 6-2 to 6-5), including discharges to land (6-9).
+This is because discharges to land have the potential to adversely affect ground and surface water quality if not managed well.
+Four types of discharges of concern have been identified; point source discharges to land (including domestic wastewater), point source discharges to water (including industrial discharges and treated sewage) and non point source discharges to land (from agricultural land uses).
+All these types of discharges will be managed to meet the objectives and policies for water quality (Objective 6-1, 6-2, Policies 6-2 - 6-5), including discharges to land (6-9).

-Agricultural land uses contribute to our waterways bodies3 not meeting our the Region's standards for nutrients, faecal contamination and sediment levels.
-These need to be specified targeted for control in problem catchments and through our the Regional Council's Sustainable Land Use Initiative (SLUI)2 (Policy 6-7).
+Agricultural land uses contribute to our waterways not meeting our standards for nutrients, faecal contamination and sediment levels.
+These need to be targeted for control in problem catchments and through our Sustainable Land Use Initiative (Policy 6-7).
 Control will centre around using best practice management techniques and requiring nutrient management plans.

 Point source discharges to water need to be managed to achieve water quality standards (Policy 6-8).
-Sometimes this may This will often2 mean that it is appropriate to consider alternatives to discharging to water2 to meet these water quality standards.
-This may include considering alternative treatment options for all or part of the year, to achieve water quality standards at critical times of the year (Policy 6-8 6-102).
-In all cases, point source discharges to water of untreated human sewage are culturally unacceptable, and direct discharges of treated human sewage should be changed to involve land treatment before discharge (Policy 6-11).2
+Sometimes this may mean that it is appropriate to consider alternatives to discharging to water to meet these water quality standards.
+This may include considering alternative treatment options for all or part of the year, to achieve water quality standards at critical times of the year (Policy 6-10).
+In all cases, point source discharges to water of untreated human sewage are culturally unacceptable, and direct discharges of treated human sewage should be changed to involve land treatment before discharge (Policy 6-11).